Introductory Tour of Julia

 The function string above concatenates different strings together.

-Assign a few of your favorite species to different variable names, and then combine them into a single string, with commas separating their names.
+Assign a few of your favorite species to different object names, and then combine them into a single string, with commas separating their names.

 Unicode characters